 Off-Campus Performance Venues

-Please be aware that the Undergraduate Production Regulations, as well as the Theater and Performance Studies Program production policies when appropriate, will be applied to those productions held off-campus.
+Please be aware that the Undergraduate Production Regulations, as well as the Theater, Dance, and Performance Studies Program production policies when appropriate, will be applied to those productions held off-campus.

-If you wish to produce an off-campus production as a Theater and Performance Studies project, submit your proposal to the Theater and Performance Studies Program’s Director of Undergraduate Studies by the end of the academic year prior to the projected performance.
+If you wish to produce an off-campus production as a Theater, Dance, and Performance Studies project, submit your proposal to the Theater, Dance, and Performance Studies Program’s Director of Undergraduate Studies by the end of the academic year prior to the projected performance.
 Before applying, evaluate all on-campus venues to see if any of these spaces will meet your needs.
 A strong artistic argument will be required to justify the use of an off-campus venue.